 What makes the narcissist want to manipulate and control you?

-The best revenge on a narcissist and the best healing for you, without causing harm to others, is cut off your supply of emotions and attention.
+The best revenge on a narcissist and the best healing for you, without causing harm to others, is to cut off your supply of emotions and attention.
 Leave them to themselves and focus on your own life.

 Fear is one of the biggest reasons people stay trapped in a narcissistic relationship of any kind.
 How do they do this?

-NO ONE DESERVES TO BE ABUSED, you were never the problem and you should have never been treated this way.
+NO ONE DESERVES TO BE ABUSED, you were never the problem, and you should have never been treated this way.

-The more you resist the more they’ll use their manipulation tactics, they’ll escalate it further including threats of.
+The more you resist, the more they’ll use their manipulation tactics.
+They’ll escalate it further, including threats of.
 Harming you, harming those around you, or no one will love you, who’d want you?
 You’re crazy.
 No one will believe you.

-This is untrue and you need to reprogram your mind that you most certainly are not crazy, you are more than lovable, and people will believe you.
+This is untrue, and you need to reprogram your mind that you most certainly are not crazy, you are more than lovable, and people will believe you.

-You end up stuck and trapped in the fear of do I stay and be miserable or do I go.
+You end up stuck and trapped in fear of do I stay and be miserable or do I go.
 Some of the fears of leaving are.

-- What they might do to you.
+- What the narcissist might do to you.

 - Loss of family life.

-- Loss off children.
+- Loss of children.